8 Realistic Tips for Time Management When Working from Home

-Take advantage of the wide selection of software designed to help people increase productivity (Evernote and Focus Booster are two free options).
-These apps not only help you keep track of projects, meet deadlines and be more organized, but also alert you when it’s time to take a break or finish out your workday.
-That can be pretty valuable on afternoons when you lose track of time and would otherwise keep going for an hour or more beyond quitting time.
-If you’re looking for break reminders and a good stretch, Stretchly is an open-source application that offers a screen reminder and timer to get you up and moving from your desk.
+Take advantage of the wide selection of software designed to help people increase productivity, apps that not only help you keep track of projects, meet deadlines and be more organized, but also alert you when it’s time to take a break or finish out your workday.
+A reminder to step away can be pretty valuable on afternoons when you lose track of time and would otherwise keep going for an hour or more beyond quitting time.

 4. Dress like you’re going to the office

 Don’t just throw on a pair of sweats every day.
 This may not seem like a time management tip, but having a routine — getting up at the same time each day and wearing clothes you wouldn’t mind going out in public in — will help you get in a frame of mind to focus on your work projects.
 And when you’re focused, you manage your time more effectively.

 It’s important to continue taking breaks like you normally would in an office setting.
 Schedule them on your calendar like you would for any other work meeting, even if it’s for 10 minutes at a time.
 Not only does this mean you’ll get a reminder, but it’s also a chance to block your calendar so colleagues see you’re busy.
 Use your free time to take a quick walk or have “watercooler talk” with your coworkers (also known as your family or pets).